-Each persons full application will include:
+Each person's full application will include:

-- IOL accreditation logbook and development plan showing how your career has progressed, and the Continuous Professional Development (CPD) you have completed since you were awarded APIOL. - Personal statement showing reflective practice and how your values have influenced your work, and the factors in society which have impacted your work. - Statements on the LPIOL Criteria giving 2 examples for each criterion showing experience and leadership at LPIOL level.
-We are looking for evidence of: - o Your personal responsibility within the project/example - o The range of people you had to influence/work with - The concrete results of the project/your influence - How your contribution has influenced the wider outdoor sector - Supporting statement from a LPIOL Coach endorsing your self-awareness and reflective practice in relation to the LPIOL criteria. - Three referees who vouch for the accuracy of what you have written against the criteria and endorse the application.
+- IOL accreditation logbook and development plan showing how your career has progressed, and the Continuous Professional Development (CPD) you have completed that have shaped your LPIOL mindset. - Personal statement shows reflective practice and how your values have influenced your work, and the factors in society which have impacted your work. - Statements on the LPIOL Criteria giving 2 examples for each criterion showing experience and leadership at LPIOL level.
+We are looking for evidence of: - Your personal responsibility within the project/example - \circ $\;$ The range of people you had to influence/work with - The concrete results of the project/your influence - \circ $\;$ How your contribution has influenced the wider outdoor sector - Supporting statement from a LPIOL Coach endorsing your self-awareness and reflective practice in relation to the LPIOL criteria. - Three referees who vouch for the accuracy of what you have written against the criteria and endorse the application.